Meets: A day in the life of a digital influencer

 I do work full time hours but they are squished throughout the week meaning I always get at least one full day off and usually two.
 It’s taken a while to get here but it feels great.

 I’m based just outside of Leeds in a pretty village in the Yorkshire countryside.
 I grew up in Leeds and love it here.
-Culture meets countryside where we are!
-I love to travel and have been lucky enough to see a lot of the world.
+Culture meets the countryside where we are!
+I love to travel and have been lucky enough to see much of the world.
 My film work has been shown at film festivals all over the world from France to LA and beyond.
 The culture, film and food of a place never fails to inspire my work be it photography or the moving image.

 Q. Have you seen your industry change in the last few years?
 Have you had to adapt?